Skip to Content

 Subway tile backsplash DIY Beginners Guide | Building Bluebird

 The second tiling project I tackled went much smoother at our Toledo flip house.
-I knew I needed to improve my skills, so I hired a professional and asked if I could help him with the installation.
+I knew I needed to improve my skills, so I hired a professional and asked if I could help him with the tile job.

 Not only was I saving money by acting as the assistant, but I also learned valuable tile installation skills to DIY later!
 I highly recommend shadowing someone with a stronger skillset if you are intimidated by tiling projects on your own.